galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 #### Analysis of consequence enrichment

-To analyze large-scale patterns in predicted isoform switch consequences, **IsoformSwitchAnalyzer** computes all isoform switches resulting in a gain/loss of a specific consequence (e.g. protein domain gain/loss) when comparing cancer and ctrl (fig. 20).
+To analyze large-scale patterns in predicted {IS} consequences, **IsoformSwitchAnalyzer** computes all {IS} events resulting in a gain/loss of a specific consequence (e.g. protein domain gain/loss) when comparing cancer and ctrl (fig. 20).
 According the results some types of functional consequences seem to be enriched or depleted between health and tumoral samples (e.g. intron retention).

 ![Figure 20.
 Summary of genome-wide enrichment/depletion o isoform switching events](../../images/differential_isoform/isoformSwitchAnalyzer_consequences_features.png "Analysis of consequence enrichment.
 Number of isoforms significantly differentially used between cancer and health resulting in at least one isoform switch consequence.")